 Looking for something new to add to your superfood shopping list?
 Then consider black cherries!
-There are countless benefits of black cherry juice and these go way beyond the more typical fruits in your basket (apples, oranges and pears oh my!).
+There are countless benefits of black cherry juice and these go way beyond the more typical fruits in your basket (apples, oranges, and pears, oh my!).

 In fact, all cherries and any cherry juice will do you a ton of good.
 But black cherries in particular have a great taste and a few benefits of their own.
 In this article, I will outline several of these benefits, and let you know why you should consider adding cherries as a more substantial part of your diet.

 What Are Black Cherries?

 Powerful Heath Benefits of Black Cherry Juice

 One 250ml glass of the juice apparently contains more antioxidants than five portions of tomatoes, which is pretty crazy.
-That’s actually what gives cherries (and their juice) the red colour: it comes from flavonoids which are a powerful antioxidant.
+That’s actually what gives cherries (and their juice) the red color: it comes from flavonoids which are powerful antioxidants.
 Note that this is a particular brand however (called ‘CherryActive’) and not every glass will pack quite the same punch.

 As mentioned, cherries can help your body to get more out of the carbs you eat.
-This doesn’t just mean that they won’t be as likely to head to your hips, but it also means that you’ll get more benefit from them and keep yourself from flagging.
-A glass of cherry juice is a great pick-me-up when your blood sugar is getting low.
+This doesn’t just mean that they won’t be as likely to head to your hips, but it also means that you’ll get more benefits from them and keep yourself from flagging.
+A glass of tart cherry juice is a great pick-me-up when your blood sugar is getting low.

 As an added black cherry juice health benefit, you’ll also get a good amount of iron from this fruit.
 That’s good news because iron is what is used to create the red blood cells – the ones that carry oxygen around the body.
-When you don’t have enough iron, you suffer from a condition called anemia that results in pale skin, low energy and other health problems.
+When you don’t have enough iron, you suffer from a condition called anemia that results in pale skin, low energy, and other health problems.
 Add iron to your diet conversely, and you’ll feel more energetic!